 There are four primary airports in Indiana, which handle the majority of flights: The Evansville Regional Airport, Fort Wayne International Airport, Indianapolis International Airport and South Bend International Airport.
 Many of the visitors to the state are en route to one of the excellent universities in the area.
 The many general aviation airports in the area are also very important to the academic and economic success of Indiana’s residents.
 Purdue, Indiana State, Embry-Riddle, Ivy Tech and Vincennes offer programs for students in aviation and aerospace industries.

 Airplane Crash Indiana

-In October 1994, Slack and Davis represented the families of some of the passengers killed in the crash of American Eagle Flight 4184, which originated in Roselawn, Indiana.
+In October 1994, Slack Davis Sanger represented the families of some of the passengers killed in the crash of American Eagle Flight 4184, which originated in Roselawn, Indiana.
 After circling Chicago O’Hare for an hour, ice built up on the wings, inhibiting flight ability.
 The plane crash killed all 64 passengers and 4 crew members.

 Seeking an accident attorney after a helicopter or plane crash can be a challenging and confusing experience in regards to the law.
-The aviation accident attorneys of Slack & Davis want to help you and your family through this difficult period.
+The aviation accident attorneys of Slack Davis Sanger want to help you and your family through this difficult period.
 For a complimentary case evaluation, or to explore your personal legal options, call us at 800-455-8686.